ddfreyne/stoneship-site/content/cv.md

 **Period:** 2007 - now

-Since [nanoc](http://nanoc.ws/)’s inception early 2007, I have been the lead developer, and therefore also the one responsible for moving the project forward, giving support and handling community contributions.
+* led the development and implemented the vast majority of features

+* handled support requests and community contributions

+* created a small but enthusiastic community

-nanoc has been downloaded tens of thousands of times and is being used by many web sites, including notable ones such as the [FOSDEM web site](http://fosdem.org), the [GitHub API documentation](http://developer.github.com/) and Disney’s [Ugly Betty](http://www.dadt.com/uglybetty/) web site.
+nanoc is used for the [FOSDEM web site](http://fosdem.org), the [GitHub API documentation](http://developer.github.com/) and Disney’s [Ugly Betty](http://www.dadt.com/uglybetty/) web site, among others.

 **Skills:** Ruby, HTML, CSS, JavaScript, jQuery, git, Mercurial